-If you have questions about this process, know that you can always contact your admissions counselor if you ever get stuck or need help, or read on to answer the most frequently asked questions about the admissions process for our ABSN track.
+If you have questions about this process, know that you can always contact your admissions counselor.
+You can also read our FAQs page about the admissions process for our ABSN track.

 1. Do I need credits or a previous degree to apply?

-Since the ABSN track is an accelerated format centered around efficiency, students are required to have a minimum of 60 credits from a regionally accredited college or university prior to enrollment.
+Since the ABSN track is an accelerated format, students are required to have a minimum of 60 credits from a regionally accredited college or university prior to enrollment.
 These 60 credits may include prerequisites and general education coursework taken through Concordia Texas.
-You must have a minimum cumulative GPA of 3.0 in the pre-nursing courses listed on the degree plan l and a minimum cumulative GPA of 3.0 in the pre nursing natural science courses.
-Some people may be able to skip some of these pre nursing courses depending on previous degrees or coursework.
+You must have a minimum cumulative GPA of 3.0 in the pre-nursing courses listed on the degree plan.
+Some people may be able to skip some of these pre-nursing courses depending on previous degrees or coursework.
 Your Admission Counselor will help you with this process.

 Additional ABSN track requirements

 - An official transcript from each regionally accredited institution attended.